 Based on your unique location, you will be privy to some prestigious Clubs.
 Most will offer a first meeting for free so as for you test the waters.
 I’d recommend doing that for a majority of the Clubs in your area before paying for an annual membership.
 A lot of Clubs also offer new dentist discounts!

 - Washington AGD: Courses for non-AGD members are not usually free, but are excellent in content.
 Follow them on Facebook at https://www.facebook.com/groups/Washingtonagd/ for details.

 - Dental Nachos: This website https://dentalnachos.com/on-demand-courses/ is run by Dr. Paul Goodman and his team.
 Some of his webinars are free.
 You can sign up for an annual membership giving you access to quality CE throughout the year.
 Follow Paul at https://www.instagram.com/dentalnachos/ to get updates on latest CE offerings.

 - DC Dental Clinical: Excellent source of free CE hosted throughout the year.
 Find them at https://www.dcdentalclinical.com/courses/

 - Course Karma: Dr. Aly Bhatia, a fellow dentist, started a website out of a need for dentists to be able to compare different CE courses.
 It is a great service.
-He has also put up a calendar of webinars and CE courses being hosted throughout the pandemic.
-Access it here: https://www.coursekarma.com/webinars/2020-05/ While you’re at it, help us all and leave a review for courses you’ve attended in the past.
+Access it here: https://www.coursekarma.com While you’re at it, help us all and leave a review for courses you’ve attended in the past.

 How do you track your CE?